 Prior to the start of a quiz, if not all quizzers are in the room, 1 of 2 options exist for the team's coach:

 Prior to a quizzer's answer being correct or incorrect, a quizzer has 30 seconds to provide their answer.
+If a quizzer who has stood to answer sits back down on their seat during the answering period, they forfeit the remainder of their time.

 Set the answering period duration to 30.